 - Use the Help > Update QCC Files... menu within the latest revision of QC-CALC Real-Time 3.4 to update all of your QCC files to the revision that is needed for the 4.0 conversion process.

 This article gives the general steps to upgrade your existing copies of QC-CALC 3.4 to QC-CALC 4.0.
 There are generally two steps; upgrading the software itself and converting your existing data (QCC files) to the new format (QCQ files).
 If you are choosing to use SQL Server, there is an additional setup step of creating the database and assigning permissions.
 If you use the Create Database button on the Tools > Options > Data Storage screen (when SQL Server is selected at top), the wizard will create the database and assign a user account for you.
 The only thing you will need to know is the server name where SQL Server is installed and a system administrator account that has the permissions to create a database.

 This involves installing the software and copying all settings from your previous version.
 As outlined above, start with the data collection software (QC-CALC Real-Time, Gagestation, QC-Gage).

-NOTE: Report templates will not be copied from the old version, but there is a new Template Converter application that can help you convert your existing report templates to the new 4.0 version.
-If you have not customized your report templates, you can use the newer version of the templates that are installed with QC-CALC 4.0 as they are the same.
-To convert the templates, select Help > Launch Template Converter and follow the instructions.
+Note: Report templates will not be copied from the old version, but there is a new Template Converter application that can help you convert any customized report templates you may have to the new 4.0 version.
+If you have not customized your report templates, you do not have to convert anything.
+Just use the default templates that are installed with QC-CALC 4.0 instead.
+To convert the templates, select use Help > Launch Template Converter menu and follow the instructions within the program.